PacktPublishing/React-Native-Tips-Tricks-and-Techniques/README.md

 # React Native: Tips, Tricks, and Techniques [Video]
 This is the code repository for [React Native: Tips, Tricks, and Techniques [Video]](https://www.packtpub.com/web-development/react-native-tips-tricks-and-techniques-video?utm_source=github&utm_medium=repository&utm_campaign=9781789615180), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the video course from start to finish.
 ## About the Video Course
 This course helps to provide the learner with valuable tips and tricks to help make the development process easier, and less tedious.
-They will find tips about reusable logic with Higher Order Components, tips for better application security, tips on styling and separation of concerns.
-They will be getting some useful & cool tips on using tools like fastlane & greenkeeper for faster React Native development, as well as reactotron, react-native-debugger and making their own logger for debugging and analytics.
-Finally, some tips and useful scripts they can use, and a nice way to use feature flags for their applications.
+They will find tips about reusable logic with Higher Order Components, tips for better upgrading, tips on styling and separation of concerns.
+They will be getting some useful & cool tips on using tools for faster React Native development, such as reactotron, react-native-debugger and making their own logger for debugging and analytics Finally, some tips and useful scripts they can use, and a nice way to use feature flags for their applications.

 <H2>What You Will Learn</H2>
 <DIV class=book-info-will-learn-text>